-Zilliant Director of Product Management Brian Hirt said in 2021 that “a mixture of inflation and scarcity is driving up costs across the board; it’s important to keep sellers focused and flexible to changing market conditions.
+Zilliant Director of Product Management Brian Hirt previously wrote that “a mixture of inflation and scarcity is driving up costs across the board; it's important to keep sellers focused and flexible to changing market conditions.
 Compiling account-specific actions in a spreadsheet and blasting them out over email were less than ideal two years ago.
 Now, these methods are revenue killers.”

 Read more: Meet the New B2B Sales Model

-Not only does this solution help the customer-facing sales rep do his or her job better, but it also simplifies and streamlines the back-office function of the process.
-The old way to operationalize something like a strategic product substitution campaign on a mass scale for a major B2B company looked something like this:
+This solution helps the customer-facing sales rep do his or her job better.
+It also simplifies and streamlines the back-office function of the process.
+The traditional method of implementing a large-scale product substitution campaign for a big B2B company used to be like this:

 - Inventory managers comb ERP or business intelligence tools to identify each low-inventory and difficult-to-buy product and log the data in a spreadsheet

 - The spreadsheet is emailed to a product manager, who enters in-stock substitutes for each product line

 - The product manager analyzes recent transaction history to identify which customers are buying these items with sufficient frequency - the spreadsheet grows

 - The data is shared with the vice president of sales, who tasks the sales operations manager with communicating this product substitution campaign with each intended sales rep via email

 - Sales reps may or may not open the spreadsheet and scroll down hundreds or thousands of lines to find their names

 - A small fraction of the sales team reaches out to these customers, with underwhelming results as they lack any further guidance